prakhars144/prakhars144/README.md

-Freedom likes in what you lack.
+Freedom lies in what you lack.